 - FACIALTEAM’s approach was slightly more conservative recommending not doing any soft tissue work during or prior any structural (bone) change.
 That kind of approach made sense to me and hinted me that they rather build a strong bone foundation than selling me procedures.

 - I simply had a better personal connection with the surgeon.
 Speaking in Spanish helped on this front.

-- And finally, for accommodations during recovery I had the option from Jenny’s Nest, which used to be a house in Marbella with the sole purpose of accommodating transgender women as they recover from their surgeries.
-It was managed by Jenny Bowman, a trans woman aided by Nicola, another trans woman that had been FACIALTEAM’s patient not long before.
-So the support that they could provide would be light years ahead from any hotel or nurse service.
+- And finally, for accommodations during recovery I had the option of Jenny’s Nest, which used to be a recovery house in Marbella with the sole purpose of accommodating transgender women as they recover from their surgeries.
+It was managed by Jenny, a trans woman aided by Nicola, another trans woman that had been FACIALTEAM’s patient not long before me.
+So the moral support that they could provide would be light years ahead from any hotel or nurse service.
 I could not imagine myself in a hotel room paying some nurse to be with me should I require something.
 The idea of a private villa and staying with other trans patients and care givers, in Marbella, was a no-brainer.

 During the next few months my efforts focused on fine tuning which procedures to get done in Spain and working out possible surgery dates with my patient coordinator at FACIALTEAM.

 In the end I had surgery in Marbella on the 13 of October, 2016 and a hair transplant back home 3 months later, on the 11 of January, 2017.
 As I write this, it’s work in progress.
 Certain parts are still healing and settling, like the way my nose feels.